 - Compression garments

 Cold/Ice therapy is cooling the body down after exercise, such as using an ice bath.
 It is said to reduce swelling and inflammation.
-Clinical trials have only shown that this therapy gives a small and inconsistent reduction in post exercise soreness (2–4,14).
+This may be of some benefit for non-microscopic injuries where swelling is an issue, but inflammation associated with the microscopic damage is actually part of the healing process.
+Clinical trials of this therapy agree, showing that this therapy only gives a small and inconsistent reduction in post exercise soreness (2–4,15).

 Contrast (hot/cold) baths